Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

 \subsubsection{Implementation and results}

 To perform model comparison, we trained $k = 10$ identical PMP approximators.
 We simulated datasets from both the HCDM and the BDDM, with each model being equally likely.
 The simulation of datasets was the same as described in the model fitting section.
 The only difference was that each dataset now had a model label attached to it (e.g., 1 $=$ HCDM and 2 $=$ BDDM).
-Each approximator used a SetTransformer \citep{lee2019set} with 30-dimensional outputs as the summary network and a simple multilayer perceptron as the evidential network (six hidden layers with 128 neurons each and SiLU activations).
-Training was performed for 20 epochs (512 iterations per epoch, batch size 64) using the Adam optimizer with a cosine decay learning-rate schedule.
-Training each approximator took approximately 84 minutes.
-We evaluated each approximator using calibration curves \citep{elsemuller2024deep} and confusion matrices, confirming accurate predictions across all networks (see Figures~\ref{fig:mccalibration} and~\ref{fig:confusionmatrix} for examples).
+200,000 datasets were simulated beforehand to train the approximators.
+Each approximator used a SetTransformer \citep{lee2019set} with 128-dimensional outputs as the summary network and a simple multilayer perceptron as the evidential network (4 layers with 256 units per layer and elu activations).
+Training was performed for 30 epochs (batch size = 256, offline) using the Adam optimizer with a cosine decay learning-rate schedule (initial learning rate = $5 \times 10^{-4}$).
+Training each approximator took approximately 4 minutes on an NVIDIA Tesla H100-SXM2-32GB GPU.
+We evaluated each approximator using calibration curves \citep{elsemuller2024deep} and confusion matrices, confirming accurate predictions across all networks (see Figures~\ref{fig:mccalibration} and~\ref{fig:confusionmatrix} for representative examples).